Why should you come to Slovakia?

 Time zone: CET (GMT+1)

-Climate: moderate, continental climate (mild summers with up to 15 hot days, cold winters with snow in north)
+Climate: moderate, continental climate (mild summers with up to 15 hot days, cold winters with snow)

 For more information visit the official travel site of Slovakia: http://slovakia.travel/en/about-slovakia